About the different reasons for muzzling

 The most important thing for us is that the Birdwell muzzle did not rub Mia’s snout or nose at all, and she can drink and take treats with it on while it is strong enough to prevent a bite.
 It is easy to clean since it doesn’t have padded parts, therefore, it doesn’t soak in the water or mud.

-You can buy the muzzle on Amazon or can reach out to Birdwell Enterprises through their website where they sell muzzle accessories and other products as well.
+You can buy the muzzle on their website, on Amazon or can reach out to Birdwell Enterprises through their Facebook site where they sell muzzle accessories and other products as well.
 Also, feel free to reach out to them if you are looking for a replacement part, they do sell them separately, so you don’t have to buy a new muzzle!